Hello and Welcome to Deb’s World

-I hope you’ve enjoyed reading my end of the month post.
+I hope you’ve enjoyed reading my end of the month post sharing some special gifts from my daughters.
 My WOTY is a gift that keeps on giving in so many ways!

 Thanks very much for stopping by and for making me smile.
 I always appreciate your visits and any comments you leave me 🙂

 You can find my co-host’s WOTY posts here – we’re hoping you can join us!
 If you have a Word of the Year and have written a post about it, this is the place to share.

 - Jo from And Anyways